Practical and essential tools/equipment for hunters and their retriever

 Now there are many different companies that make chaps.
-Here are one brand that has features I love like full leg zippers and has good reviews.
+This brand has many features I love like full leg zippers.

 If you are a both an upland and waterfowl hunter, consider getting a pair that is both briar proof and waterproof.